Visit the museum

 Packed Lunches and Drinks

 You are welcome to enjoy a packed lunch in the urban garden in front of the museum entrance.
-At weekends you can also eat a packed lunch in our basement classroom.
 No food or drinks are allowed in the exhibitions.

 Prams and Pushchairs

 The museum has a limited number of pushchairs visitors can borrow.
 These are the only prams or pushchairs allowed in the exhibitions.